B Corp Women CEOs

 Nell Derick Debevoise, speaker, writer, and Founder and CEO of Inspiring Capital, AKA the inspiration cowgirl, wrangles careers, and business models to align profit and purpose.
 She spent ten years on 4 continents, helping leaders of all levels identify and grow their potential impact, collaborating across sectors with Japanese executives, Palestinian community leaders, French high school students, and Mozambique education ministry officials among others.
 In 2011, she returned to New York and founded her company, Inspiring Capital, as a certified B Corp that activates professionals and organizations to power purposeful growth.
 She lives at Muse Farm in Bedford, NY, where she’s thrilled to be quite literally getting back in the saddle after decades of city living!

-Read about the detailed article that the presentation was based on
+Read the detailed article that the presentation was based on: 10 Strategies to Successfully Adjust Your Life and Business in a Time of Crisis

 In light of the global pandemic we’re experiencing, we are being forced to navigate major changes in our lives and our organizations.
 Many of us are going to need to pivot, innovate, and adjust our strategies to keep our businesses open.